 In 1970 Mr. Winiarski purchased 44 acres of prune orchards, replanting them with grapes for Cabernet Sauvignon with a bit of Merlot vines and naming his new venture Stag’s Leap Wine Cellars.
 The first vintage of S.L.V.
 Cabernet Sauvignon was produced a mere two years later, followed by the historic winning vintage of 1973.
 In 1996 a bottle of the renowned winning vintage was placed in the Smithsonian’s Museum of American History.

-This historic winery located at 5766 Silverado Trail, Napa CA 94558 is open for walk-in tours and tastings.
 A new Fay Outlook and Visitor Center designed with Barcelona influenced architecture opened in 2014 adding to visitor enjoyment and comfort while sampling the award-winning wines and vistas of this diverse vineyard property.

 Providing an informative, interesting and exciting tour, guides are well versed in intricacies of vineyard care, grape harvesting and wine making.
 Just inside the entrance to the wine caves is the Great Room, lit by hammered copper sconces shining off the shimmering quartzite floors.
 The ARCADE, which continued the design of Barcelona Architect Javier Barba, features graceful arches opening to the exposed rock formations and soil for extraordinary views of the Stags Leap Palisades.

 During the tour, visitors will be mesmerized by 34,000 square feet of tunnels within the caves, which protect the approximately 6,000 barrels of various vintages marking time until their unveilings.
 The focal point of the cave network, hanging in the Round Room, is one of only 50 Foucault pendulums that meticulously marks the passage of time required to produce fine wine.